 – Use an electric leaf blower and other electric garden tools.
 Have your gardener upgrade to electric.
 Our air will be cleaner.

 – An induction cooktop has no burned gases, no nitrous oxide NOX (an unhealthy gas) in home and is much healthier.
 Gas does not vent completely from a home in many cases.
+Here is a user story about cooking with this modern cooktop.

 – Check your electrical panel size, 200 amp is ideal for all-electric home, 100 amp allows for only 1-2 larger electric upgrades (such as: EV car charger, heat pump water heater, induction cooktop with electric oven).